-Before asbestos was regulated by the Environmental Protection Agency (EPA), many industries in Delaware used the dangerous mineral in a variety of products, machinery, equipment, and buildings.
-In addition, many of the buildings that were constructed using asbestos are still intact today, which, if not regulated and monitored, can still pose hazards.
+Before asbestos was regulated by the Environmental Protection Agency (EPA), many industries in Delaware used this dangerous mineral in a variety of products, machinery, equipment, and buildings.
+In addition, many of the buildings that were constructed using asbestos are still intact today, putting residents and workers at risk.

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be able to qualify for substantial compensation.
 More than $30 billion has been set aside in asbestos trust funds to compensate people who’ve been injured by asbestos exposure.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Delaware, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.